-These easy Pigs in a Blanket are a gourmet version of your classic 'pigs in a blanket' recipe.
-Instead of crescent dough and mini hot dogs they're made with puff pastry and sausages.
+These Puff Pastry Pigs in a Blanket are a gourmet version of your classic 'pigs in a blanket' recipe.
+Instead of crescent dough and mini hot dogs they're made with puff pastry and breakfast sausages.
 They will always be one of my all time FAVORITE appetizers to serve at parties or over the holidays!

 I had no idea what pigs in a blanket were at the time or that they were traditionally made differently.
+(Because she ALWAYS used puff pastry!)
 I just knew they tasted amazing, were fun to roll, and that family was coming over soon!

 The creamy dijon sauce is 100x better than ketchup so I suggest serving with extra sauce on the side!